skypjack/entt/docs/signal.md

 member function one wants to assign to it.

-Attempting to use an empty delegate by invoking its function call operator results in undefined behavior, most likely a crash actually.
+Attempting to use an empty delegate by invoking its function call operator results in undefined behavior or most likely a crash.
 Before to use a delegate, it must be initialized.<br/>
 There exist two functions to do that, both named `connect`:

 ```cpp